www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/projects/done/2024-08-22-grind-of-24th-of-august-2024.md

-# Sigma Grind of 24th of August 2024
+# Grind of 24th of August 2024
-> Time to break the mind into pieces as much as possible.
 * Start Date: 2024-08-24
 * End Date: 2024-08-27
 # Possible Tasks to be Done